Everyone has a story to tell.

 This is the fun part!
 By no means is this a complete list, but here are just some of the biographies, autobiographies and memoirs on our shelves, either that we’ve already enjoyed or that we’re hoping to read soon.

-- Total Recall – Arnold Schwarzenegger’s autobiography was Sarah’s favorite book of the past year.
+- Total Recall – Arnold Schwarzenegger’s autobiography was Ashar’s favorite book of the past year.

-- Messi: A Biography – A short look at Sarah’s favorite soccer star.
+- Messi: A Biography – A short look at Ashar’s favorite soccer star.

-- Abraham Lincoln – Another Sterling biography that Sarah loved.
+- Abraham Lincoln – Another Sterling biography that Ashar loved.

 - A Beautiful Mind – The book portrayal of mathematician John Forbes Nash is way better than the movie (though comparing both is nice, too.)
 This is one of my favorites.